 The radio output of a transmitter can be turned on and off using a magnet.
-At the time of turn it is recommended that the user set the time of day in hours after midnight.
-If the time of day is set correctly then the transmitter will automatically adjust itself so that it rolls over each 24 hour period at 0800 in the morning.
-If the time is not set at turn on then the transmitter will role over 24 hour periods based on the time it was turned on.
+At the time of turn on the user must set the time of day in hours after midnight, this is compulsory.
+If the time of day is set correctly then the transmitter will automatically adjust itself so that it rolls over each 24 hour period at 0700 in the morning.
+If the time is not set at turn on then the transmitter will not turn on.